Key Takeaway

 Reduce High-Sulfur Foods

 The fastest way to reduce sulfur burps is to cut back on foods with high sulfur content.
 Common culprits include eggs, broccoli, cauliflower, cabbage, Brussels sprouts, garlic, onions, and high-fat dairy products.
-You do not need to eliminate these foods permanently, but cutting back during active symptoms can provide quick relief.
+You don't need to eliminate these foods permanently, but cutting back during active symptoms can provide quick relief.
 Replace them temporarily with rice, chicken, bananas, and cooked carrots, which are low in sulfur and easy on the stomach.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Eat Smaller, More Frequent Meals